Changing Sun, Changing Climate?

 oscillations, driven by feedbacks between ocean temperatures and wind

 patterns.
-The patterns cycled quasi-regularly by themselves on timescales
+The patterns cycled 2010s-regularly by themselves on timescales

 ranging from a few years (like the important El Niño - Southern